An Algorithm for Fast and Correct Computation of Reeb Spaces for PL Bivariate Fields: Background

 \subsection{PL Multi-Field}

-Analogous to the definition for PL scalar field, a PL multi-field $\f = (f_1, \ldots, f_r): \M \rightarrow \R^r$ (with $d$ $\geq r \geq 1$) is defined at the vertices of $\M$ and linearly interpolated within each simplex of $\M$.
+Analogous to the definition for PL scalar field, a PL multi-field $\f = (f_1, \ldots, f_r): \M \rightarrow \R^r$ on the triangulation $\M$ corresponding to the $d$-manifold $\mathcal{M}$ (with $d$ $\geq r \geq 1$) is defined at the vertices of $\M$ and linearly interpolated within each simplex of $\M$.
 The preimage of the map $\f$ associated with a value $\bc \in \R^r$, denoted as $\f^{-1}(\bc)$, is known as a \emph{fiber}, and each connected component of a fiber is referred to as a \emph{fiber-component} \cite{2004-Saeki-topoology-of-singulat-fibers,2014-saeki-visualizing-multivariate-data}.
-Specifically, in the case of a scalar field, these are called \emph{level sets} and \emph{contours}, respectively (see \cref{subsec:Reeb-graph} for more details).
+Specifically, in the case of a scalar field, these are called \emph{level sets} and \emph{contours}, respectively (see \secref{subsec:Reeb-graph} for more details).
 We assume that $\f$ is a \emph{generic PL mapping}: i.e., the image of every $i$-simplex $\sigma$ of dimension at most $r$ is an $i$-simplex.
 Specifically, for $r = 1$ and $r = 2$, $\f$ is called a generic PL scalar and a generic PL bivariate field, respectively.

 Next, we briefly introduce the Jacobi set which is the generalization of the notion of critical points for the multi-fields.